 Rumphius, “the blind seer of Ambon” (for he lost his eyesight in middle age), was a Dutch-German botanist who lived for over thirty years on Ambon, one of the easternmost islands of Indonesia, collecting and recording various species of endemic plants.

-He was, effectively, the father of Indonesian, nay, Asian, botany, and when I say this, I do not mean that he “discovered” these plants, for all were known to and used by native populations.
+He was, effectively, the father of Indonesian, nay, Asian, botany, and when I say this, I do not mean that he “discovered” these plants, for all were already known to and used by native populations.

 I do, however, mean “botany” in the sense of a Linnean way of knowing the world, where knowledge is binary and can be conveniently classified into distinct boxes we call “truths” and “untruths.”